Best FREE Push Notification Services

 iZooto looked at push notifications and said, “What if we built this specifically for content publishers?”
 After implementing it for several news sites and content platforms (and seeing some surprising revenue numbers), I’ve got some interesting insights to share.

-Here’s what makes iZooto different: they understand that for publishers, push notifications aren’t just about engagement – they’re about survival.
+Here’s what makes iZooto different: they understand that for publishers, the best free push notification service isn’t just about engagement – it’s about survival.
 I watched a news site recover 34% of its Facebook traffic loss using iZooto’s automation.
 When Meta changed their algorithms again, guess who was sleeping soundly?

 The monetization features are where things get really interesting.
 Most platforms treat push notifications as a way to drive traffic. iZooto treats them as a revenue channel.
 I had a publisher friend literally double their ad revenue by using iZooto’s sponsored notification features.
 But – and this is crucial – you need the traffic to make it worthwhile.